jbinder/intellij-test-status-icon/README.md

 The plugin shows the status of the last test run, so it is most useful when used with running tests automatically.

+To enable auto-test:

+* Run all unit tests
+* In the 'Run' window, click the 'Toggle'

 ### IntelliJ

+This will run the tests on build, see [2] for further information.

 ### PyCharm

-* Run a unit test
-* In the 'Run' window, click the 'Toggle auto-test' icon

-See [1] for further information.
+This will run the tests every x seconds (see Run Settings / Set Auto Test Delay), see [1] for further information.

 Resources
 ---------